luuvanluc/MapMyWorld/rtabmap_ros/docker/README.md

 * Available images on [introlab3it/rtabmap_ros](https://hub.docker.com/r/introlab3it/rtabmap_ros/):
     ```
-    indigo
+    indigo, indigo-latest
-    kinetic
+    kinetic, kinetic-latest
     melodic, melodic-latest
     noetic, noetic-latest
     ```
-    * The `-latest` images are automatically built from latest version of `rtabmap` and `rtabmap_ros` from source (including GTSAM and libpointmatcher dependencies that are not available with ROS binaries).
+    * The `-latest` images are automatically built from latest version of `rtabmap` and `rtabmap_ros` from source.
 The other images have the same version than the binaries released on ROS.

 * The following example show how to launch a camera on host computer and run our pre-built rtabmap container.
 All examples from [RGB-D tutorial](http://wiki.ros.org/rtabmap_ros/Tutorials/HandHeldMapping) and [stereo tutorial](http://wiki.ros.org/rtabmap_ros/Tutorials/StereoHandHeldMapping) should work using rtabmap from the container instead.
 Launch camera on host computer (set ROS_IP as the IP used for docker):